dioptre/floater/README.md

 ## Other considerations

-The deployment of `hetzner-ip-floater` should be limited to those nodes where the floating IP is locally configured, otherwise incoming trafic will be dropped.
+The deployment of `floater` should be limited to those nodes where the floating IP is locally configured (you need to add the IP addresses as above), otherwise incoming traffic will be dropped.
 I use the constraint veriable in the docker stack compose file to achieve this.

 The same nodes should also be configured as ingress nodes.
 When using the [default mesh networking](https://docs.docker.com/engine/swarm/ingress/) on docker swarm, this is already the case for all worker nodes.